-Assume the 3 axes of the vehicle's coordinate system are $X^V$ , $Y^V$ and $Z^V$ .
-First the gravity direction is obtained using mobile OS APIs [1] that use low-pass Butterworth filters to remove high frequency components caused by rotation and translation movements [48].
-It is assumed to be the direction of $Z^V$ in the phone's coordinate system (i.e., vehicles moving on level ground).
+Assume the 3 axes of the vehicle's coordinate system are X^V , Y^V and Z^V .
+First the gravity direction is obtained using mobile OS APIs [13] that use low-pass Butterworth filters to remove high frequency components caused by rotation and translation movements [14].
+It is assumed to be the direction of Z^V in the phone's coordinate system (i.e., vehicles moving on level ground).

 Next the gravity direction component is deducted to obtain the acceleration on the horizontal plane.
-The direction of maximum acceleration (caused by vehicle accelerating or decelerating) is estimated as $Y^V$ (i.e., forward direction).
-Finally, $X^V$ is determined as the cross product of $Y^V$ and $Z^V$ using the right-hand rule.
-The $X^V$ , $Y^V$ and $Z^V$ directions in the phone's coordinate system give a transformation matrix that converts the phone's acceleration into that of the vehicle.
+The direction of maximum acceleration (caused by vehicle accelerating or decelerating) is estimated as Y^V (i.e., forward direction).
+Finally, X^V is determined as the cross product of Y^V and Z^V using the right-hand rule.
+The X^V , Y^V and Z^V directions in the phone's coordinate system give a transformation matrix that converts the phone's acceleration into that of the vehicle.

-However, during investigation we find several limitations: First, when a vehicle is on a slope (straight up/down or slanted), the direction of gravity is no longer the Z-axis of the vehicle.
+Figure 2(a) shows the result of tracing a vehicle on a straight road via motion transformation.
+During investigation we find several limitations.
+First, when a vehicle is on a slope (straight up/down or slanted), the direction of gravity is no longer the Z-axis of the vehicle.
 Second, accelerometers are highly noisy and susceptible to various disturbances from driving dynamics and road conditions.
 Thus the direction of the maximum horizontal acceleration may not always be the Y-axis.
-In experiments we find that it has around $40^{\circ}$ errors at 80percentile (Section 6.2).
-Finally, to reliably detect the direction of maximum horizontal acceleration, a changed phone pose must remain the same at least 4s [47], which may be impossible when frequent disturbances exist.
+In experiments we find that it has around 40° errors at the 80^{th} percentile (Section 6.2).
+Finally, to reliably detect the direction of maximum horizontal acceleration, a changed phone pose must remain the same at least 4s [12], which may be impossible when frequent disturbances exist.